dabercro/CrossSecDB/README.md

     $ get_xs.py WJetsToLNu_TuneCUETP8M1_13TeV-amcatnloFXFX-pythia8
     61527.0

-(Result is according to PandaCore at the time of writing.)
+(Result is according to PandaCore at the time of writing.
+Also, all units are assumed to be pb.)

+    TODO: Add optional unit definition for input and output.

 In addition to a Python Command Line Interface, functions in Python modules are provided for use.
 A curl interface is also available for anyone who wants their analysis code to access information from outside the Tier-3.